 - Do not pipette by mouth. - Do not eat, drink, or smoke in designated work areas. - Wear laboratory gloves, laboratory coats, and eye protection when handling samples and reagents.
-Gloves must be changed between handling samples and cobas® MPX kits and cobas omni reagents to prevent contamination.
+Gloves must be changed between handling samples and cobas® MPX kits and cobas® omni reagents to prevent contamination.
 Avoid contaminating gloves when handling samples and controls.
-Change gloves if contaminated by sample, control, or reagents. - Wash hands thoroughly after handling samples and kit reagents, and after removing the gloves. - Thoroughly clean and disinfect all laboratory work surfaces with a freshly prepared solution of 0.5% sodium hypochlorite in distilled or deionized water (dilute household bleach 1:10).
-Follow by wiping the surface with 70% ethanol. - If spills occur on the cobas° 6800/8800 instrument, follow the instructions in the cobas° 6800/8800 System Operator's Manual to properly clean and decontaminate the surface of instrument(s).
+Change gloves if contaminated by sample, control, or reagents. - Wash hands thoroughly after handling samples and kit reagents, and after removing the gloves. - Thoroughly clean and disinfect all laboratory work surfaces with a freshly prepared solution of 0.6% sodium hypochlorite in distilled or deionized water.
+Follow by wiping the surface with 70% ethanol. - If spills occur on the cobas° 6800/8800 instrument, follow the instructions in the cobas° 6800/8800 System User Assistance to properly clean and decontaminate the surface of instrument(s).